-Put your feet up at these 5 islands off Cairns
+Put your feet up at these 5 island resorts off Cairns

 Baited!
 Wooed by the hyper coloured posters and the gently swaying palm trees, you’ve booked a ticket to Cairns and the Great Barrier Reef.
 Underwater action in pristine waters is a given.
 But where do you base yourself, especially when you want to sleep island style?

-Here’s the definitive list of 5 island resorts off the coast of Cairns, starting from the financially friendly to the over-the-top, big-ticket island experience.
+Here are five of the best island resorts off the coast of Cairns, from the financially friendly to the over-the-top, big-ticket island experience.

 Dunk Island – for the adventurer